 When someone goes missing it can be the worst day of their family’s lives.
 And, every year, 186,000 people go missing in the UK.
 Of these, more than 130,000 are children and young people.

 Twenty five years ago, our founders saw first-hand the real need for specialist support for families of missing people, and since then we have become experts in the field.
-Our helpline is open 24-hours a day, all year round, offering a vital lifeline for families of people who have disappeared and missing people wanting to reconnect with their loved ones.
+Our helpline is open all year round, from 9am – 11pm, offering a vital lifeline for families of people who have disappeared and missing people wanting to reconnect with their loved ones.
 Every year, we reconnect thousands of adults and children as well as provide hundreds more families of missing people with on-going specialist support.

 Your legacy will help us continue the work of our founders, Mary and Janet, as we support those who are facing some of the most difficult times of their lives.
 Leaving a gift in your Will is a highly personal and very special gift.
 It is up to you whether or not you inform us of your intention to leave us a legacy gift.
 However, knowing about your legacy will help us plan ahead and will enable us to keep you in touch with our work.